Contact Us Today (424) 372-3112

 False Allegation

 PC 368 elder abuse charges are sometimes filed against an innocent person.
 We might be able to make an argument the alleged victim is lying or suffers from a physical or mental condition that could give outward signs of neglect or physical abuse.
-Also, police and social workers often overact to reports of elder abuse and will pursue a case with very little evidence.
+Also, police and social workers often overreact to reports of elder abuse and will pursue a case with very little evidence.

-Victim Injury was an accident
+Victim's Injury was an accident.

 We might be able to make a reasonable argument that although the alleged victim was an elderly person, you were only acting in self-defense or defense of someone else.
-Just because someone is elderly, doesn't mean they can still get physically aggressive and place you at risk of harm.
+Just because someone is elderly doesn't mean they can still get physically aggressive and place you at risk of harm.

 Perhaps we can show with evidence you had a belief you were in danger of suffering great bodily injury and had to use immediate force to avoid the threat.

 If you are facing allegations of elder abuse in violation of California Penal Code 368, contact our criminal defense law firm to review the details and legal options.
-We have a record of success defending our clients against elder abuse and any type of domestic violence related case.
+We have a record of success defending our clients against elder abuse and any type of domestic violence-related case.
 Call our law firm for a free case evaluation at (424) 372-3112.

 Related Content: